Cal Girls Winter Lacrosse Camp

 Porretto finished her career with 101 goals and 31 assists, and she was a two-time member of the IWLCA Academic Honor Roll.

-The upcoming 2016-17 season marks Jessica Giglio's sixth year as the Fresno State head lacrosse coach with the Bulldogs.View Jessica Giglio's Bio ⟩
+The upcoming 2018 season marks Jessica Giglio's sixth year as the Fresno State head lacrosse coach with the Bulldogs heading into their ninth season as a program.View Jessica Giglio's Bio ⟩

 The Elite Camp is designed for emerging and elite players (ages 13-18) and focuses on advanced skills, position play, team concepts and an overall intense level of competition.